-Watauga Middle School Track
+Watauga Middle School Track and Field

 The middle school track team is a combined team featuring players from all of the Watauga County K-8 schools.